sshaw/itunes_store_transporter_web/public/docs/help.md

 #### Errors

-Error responses with a non-HTTP 2XX status are considered errors.
+Responses with a non-HTTP 2XX status are considered errors.
 With the exception of a HTTP 422 (see below) error responses contain a single property `error`, whose value contains the error message: